MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 ### Validate Operations Manager connector synchronization

+To validate Operations Manager connector synchronization, follow these steps:

 1. In the Service Manager console, select **Configuration Items**.

 2. In the **Configuration Items** pane, expand **Computers**, and select **All Windows Computers**.
 Verify that any new computers that were discovered in Operations Manager appear in the **All Windows Computers** pane.